 Paddling near Echuca - practising what I preachMost importantly, enjoy this time.
 Begin as early as you can and try everything out.
 Practise taking photos, making films, cooking on your camp stove, charging your phone from the sun and writing blogs.
 Set up a Facebook page about your trip.
 Learn about the river, the birds and the people.
 Try your hand at fishing.
 Learn to let go.
 You will have to on the trip.

 It never ceases to amaze me.
 I have been on this river in all manner of boats for 48 years and I keep seeing new things, stuff that lifts my spirit on every journey.
 The low flying wedge-tailed eagle chased by 3 crows, struggling to build speed as it crossed the river and then flying straight through the dense undergrowth of the shoreline forest (just yesterday) for example.
 The photo is generic - couldn't get the camera out quick enough.
 It was much closer than this.
 I could see the colour of every feather, every joint in the wing as it struggled to get away and to be able to tell that each wing was at least a good meter in size.

-Aiming for 80km today.
-Having lunch on the most magnificent Sandhills 50km out of Echuca.
+Lunch on the most magnificent Sandhills 50km out of Echuca.